The nodachi is a very brutal weapon. This article covers all the features of this historic weapon:

-Fighting with a nodachi focuses primarily on heavy downward chops.
-Altogether its usage is completely different than that of all other Japanese swords.
+Fighting with this sword involved relying primarily on heavy downward chops.
+Altogether the ōdachi’s usage is completely different than that of the other Japanese swords.

-We now discussed the usage of the nodachi in a battle scenario, but let me also show you how this weapon was used/worn when marching.
+We now discussed the usage of the nodachi in a battle, but let me also show you how this weapon was used/worn when marching.

 How to wear a Nodachi?

-Let’s make one thing clear from the start, it is completely impossible to carry such a weapon on your waist.
+It should be obvious that it is completely impossible to carry such a huge weapon around your waist.

 Another option is to carry the sword in your hand.
-This might tire you down pre-battle7 but definitely allows you to quickly unsheathe your sword.
+This might tire you down pre-battle but definitely allows you to quickly unsheathe your sword.

 Invention and History of the Nodachi

 The first nodachi was forged in the 5th century AD.
-This was verified when a 120 cm long and a 140 cm long sword were unearthed in Japan and could be dated back to the 5th century.
+This was verified when one 120 cm long and one 140 cm long sword were unearthed in Japan and could be dated back to that period.

-In the 15th century, the nodachi became extremely popular as an anti-cavalry weapon.
+In the 15th century, the ōdachi became extremely popular as an anti-cavalry weapon.